Talent Management

 Recruiting Top Talent

-HR uses excellent talent management tactics to assist in identifying the exact talents and attributes required in new hires, enabling the recruitment process to be more efficient and successful.
+HR uses excellent management tactics to assist in identifying the exact talents and attributes required in new hires, enabling the recruitment process to be more efficient and successful.
 Furthermore, when employees feel valued, supported, and engaged, they are more inclined to talk highly of their employer.
 This helps organisations improve their reputation and employer brand while also attracting new talent.

 Enhancing organisational performance